conjurdemos/conjur-shared-secret-auth-demo/enterprise/README.md

-# Conjur Enterprise Rotation Demo
+# Conjur Enterprise Shared Secret Authentication Demo
 This example demonstrates using Conjur Enterprise to store, rotate, and fetch an application secret required to access a protected system application.